bjmorgan/py-sc-fermi/docs/source/migrating_to_v3.rst

-The difference grows smoothly with occupancy, with no threshold below which the two models agree. py-sc-fermi emits a ``DiluteLimitWarning`` once a solved occupancy exceeds ``DefectSystem.occupancy_warning_threshold`` (1% by default, and adjustable): a prompt to review the result and check whether the dilute / lattice-gas defect model holds for your system.
+The difference grows smoothly with occupancy, with no threshold below which the two models agree. py-sc-fermi emits a ``DiluteLimitWarning`` once a solved occupancy exceeds ``DefectSystem.occupancy_warning_threshold`` (1% by default, and settable at construction): a prompt to review the result and check whether the dilute / lattice-gas defect model holds for your system.